93Chidiebere/pyedahelper-Python-EDA-Helper/README.md

-# 🧠 pyedahelper — Simplify Your Exploratory Data Analysis (EDA)
+# 🧠 pyedahelper - Simplify Your Exploratory Data Analysis (EDA)

-**pyedahelper** is an educational and practical Python library designed to make **Exploratory Data Analysis (EDA)** simple, guided, and fast — especially for **data analysts, students, and early-career data scientists**.
+**pyedahelper** is an educational and practical Python library designed to make **Exploratory Data Analysis (EDA)** simple, guided, and fast, especially for **data analysts, students, and early-career data scientists** who want to spend more time analyzing data and less time remembering syntax.

-It combines:
+It's a lightweight, educational, and intelligent Python library that helps you perform Exploratory Data Analysis (EDA) faster — with guided suggestions, ready-to-use utilities, and clean visualizations.

+🌟 Key Features:
 - ⚡ A **smart EDA cheat sheet** (interactive and collapsible),
+- 💬 AI-guided EDA assistant — suggests the next logical step (e.g., “View top rows with df.head()”).
 - 🧩 A suite of **data tools** for real-world EDA tasks (loading, cleaning, feature engineering, visualization, and summaries),
 - 💬 Handy **code hints and examples** you can copy directly into your notebook.